Many thanks for your interest in LIPA Sixth Form College

 You will not attend college for five days per week - it is likely instead to be three days per week.
 We cannot confirm which days of the week your lessons will be until after enrolment.
 We would expect you to be doing work experience activities on days when you are not in attendance at college to support your studies and improve your confidence as a young person aiming to enter this competitive industry.

-If you are concerned that you have not met the entry criteria, please do still come and see us or call us on Thursday 23 August and Friday 24 August.
+If you are concerned that you have not met the entry criteria, please do still come and see us or call us on Thursday 20 August 2020.
 You have already done so much to impress us at audition and interview, so we would certainly want to see you to discuss your results and plans.
-If you have worries, please feel free to come to see us on 23 or 24 August regardless of the enrolment day/time slot you were sent in the post.
+If you have worries, please feel free to come to see us on 20 August 2020 regardless of the enrolment day/time slot you were sent in the post.

 Enrolment is when you officially commit to being a LIPA Sixth Form College student.
 It will involve a check by LIPA Sixth Form College staff of your exam results slip or certificates, as well as completion of important enrolment paperwork.
-Enrolment for students starting with us in September 2018 will take place on Thursday 23 August and Friday 24 August.
+Enrolment for students starting with us in September 2020 will take place on Thursday 20 August.
 Early in August, you will receive a letter advising of an allocated day and time slot to enrol (morning or afternoon).
 If possible, try to stick to the day/time suggested.

 If you are not able to attend enrolment on these days, for example because of a family holiday, don’t worry, but please do let us know in advance.
 We would instead request that you or a family member send a photograph of your results in an email and/or that we communicate by telephone.
 We may be able to offer a different day for enrolment if you advise us in advance.
 Students who live some distance away from Liverpool will be advised on what, when and how they need to enrol.